RageAgainstThePixel/BlockadeLabs-SDK-DotNet/README.md

 1. Setup a new project using either the [BlockadeLabs-SDK-DotNet](https://github.com/RageAgainstThePixel/BlockadeLabs-SDK-DotNet) or [com.rest.blockadelabs](https://github.com/RageAgainstThePixel/com.rest.blockadelabs) packages.
 2. Authenticate users with your OAuth provider.
 3. After successful authentication, create a new `BlockadeLabsAuthentication` object and pass in the custom token as your apiKey.
-4. Create a new `BlockadeLabsSettings` object and specify the domain where your intermediate API is located.
+4. Create a new `BlockadeLabsClientSettings` object and specify the domain where your intermediate API is located.
 5. Pass your new `auth` and `settings` objects to the `BlockadeLabsClient` constructor when you create the client instance.

 Here's an example of how to set up the front end: